smseerat/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid Identity.md

     -   Vm Size: **Standard_D8s_v3**

-    -   Dns Label Prefix: any valid, globally unique DNS name
+    -   Dns Label Prefix: any valid, globally unique DNS name (a unique string consisting of letters, digits, and hyphens, starting with a letter and up to 47 characters long)

     -   _artifacts Location: accept the default